skift-org/skift/README.md

 # About
 ![](manual/assets/skift_dark.svg)

-> Skift is a student project, don't espect it to be secure or stable at this stage.
+> Skift is a student project, don't expect it to be secure or stable at this stage.

 # Screenshots